theresamclaird/atomic/README.md

 # Atomic
-Atomic is a React component library consisting of both simple (atomic) React components and more complex components (molecules).
-I use these components in my personal projects.
+Atomic is a React component library consisting of

+- Atoms: Simple React components
+- Molecules: More components components built from atoms
+- Modules: JavaScript modules
+- Themes: All components within Atomic are themed using Styled System

 ## Installation